JuliaEarth/GeoStats.jl/docs/src/empirical_variograms.md

 where ``N(h) = \left\{(i,j) \mid ||\x_i - \x_j|| = h\right\}`` is the set
 of pairs of locations at a distance ``h`` and ``|N(h)|`` is the cardinality of the set.

-This package currently implements a simple ominidirectional (cross-)variogram.
-Other more flexible types are planned for future releases.

-As a unique feature, empirical variograms can be estimated using general distance functions.
+Empirical variograms can be estimated using general distance functions.
 These can be used in order to for example:

 - Model anisotropy (e.g. ellipsoid distance)
 - Perform geostatistical simulation on spherical coordinate systems (e.g. haversine distance)